Subsea RGB LED Indicator Guide

 Code Libraries

 The Indicator is compatible with most WS2812B software libraries.
-We’ve used and tested the following libraries:
+We’ve tested the following libraries:

 Arduino Uno Example